QuentinRa/blog.quentinra.dev/info/js/syntax/types.md

 * `str.trim()`: remove spaces before/after str
 *  substring, slice, substr, concat, ...

-You may notice that `str[0]` is returning the first character but that's useless trying to modify the values like this.
+You may notice that `str[0]` is returning the first character, but that's useless trying to modify the values like this.

 <hr class="sl">